 LOCATION: 5231 Shearin Ave, Los Angeles, CA 90041

 Tom attends Millie’s wedding at the Point Fermin Lighthouse in San Pedro.
-This is located very near the Korean Bell of Friendship from “The Usual Suspects.”
+The same lighthouse can be seen in the film “Freeway,” as well as the TV shows “MacGyver” and “Amazing Stories.”
+It is also located near the Korean Bell of Friendship from “The Usual Suspects.”

 LOCATION: 807 W Paseo Del Mar, San Pedro, CA 90731